dorinandreidragan/dorinandreidragan.github.io/docs/articles/high-availability-with-keepalived.md

 ## Lessons Learned

-This experience prooved that high availability can be achieved with just two servers using Keepalived.
+This experience proved that high availability can be achieved with just two servers using Keepalived.
 Here are some key takeaways:

 1. **Simplicity and Power**: Keepalived is a powerful tool that is relatively simple to set up and configure.
 2. **High Availability on a Budget**: Even with just two servers, you can achieve a high level of availability.